 Most mergers receive informal clearance from the ACCC within eight weeks from the date on which the ACCC commences its market inquiries.

-More complex mergers can require a two-stage review, which involves the ACCC conducting two rounds of market inquiries, punctuated by the publication by the ACCC of a Statement of Issues.
-A Statement of Issues sets out the issues identified by the ACCC during its first round of market inquiries and forms the focus of the ACCC’s second round of market inquiries.
+More complex mergers may require a two-stage review, which involves the ACCC conducting two rounds of market inquiries, punctuated by the publication by the ACCC of a Statement of Issues.
+A Statement of Issues sets out the concerns identified by the ACCC during its first round of market inquiries and forms the focus of the ACCC’s second round of market inquiries.
 In cases where the ACCC publishes a Statement of Issues, the clearance process may take up to 12 weeks and, in some cases, longer.

 Informal clearance results in the ACCC providing a letter of comfort to the acquirer, stating that it does not intend to oppose the acquisition based on the information considered.
 It does not confer statutory immunity and is not subject to merits review.
 It is rare for the ACCC to provide a letter of comfort to the acquirer and subsequently decide to oppose an acquisition.
 We are only aware of two instances where this has occurred since 1974.
-In one of those instances, we understand the ACCC considered that the acquirer deliberately mislead it.
+In one of those instances, we understand the ACCC considered that the acquirer deliberately misled it.
 In the other instance, the ACCC considered that a material change in circumstances occurred after it issued the letter of comfort.

 During the informal clearance process, the ACCC will protect the identity of complainants.

 Formal clearance results in statutory immunity from prosecution for the acquirer to undertake the proposed acquisition or, if the ACCC declines to grant formal clearance, a right to apply to the Australian Competition Tribunal for limited merits review of the ACCC’s decision (but only based on the information before the ACCC).